-(d) The premises registration is non-transferrable.
-In the event of change of an owner or operator of the premises, the premises registration holder shall notify the Board of the change of ownership or operator within thirty (30) days after any such change. (e) This section does not authorize any person, corporation, or artificial legal entity, other than a licensed practitioner of veterinary medicine or a veterinary corporation practicing pursuant to Article 6 (commencing with Section 4910) of this Chapter and the Moscone-Knox Professional Corporation Act (Part 4 (commencing with Section 13400) of Division 3 of Title 1 of the Corporations Code), to furnish to any person or animal patient any advice, services, or treatment within the scope of veterinarian licensure under this chapter.
-This section does not authorize any person, other than a licensed veterinarian within the scope of his or her license, to engage directly or indirectly in the practice of veterinary medicine, surgery, and dentistry.
-This section does not regulate, govern, or affect in any manner the practice of veterinary medicine, surgery, or dentistry by any person duly licensed to engage in such practice.
+(f) The premises registration is non-transferrable.
+In the event of change of an owner or operator of the premises, the premises registration holder shall notify the Board of the change of ownership or operator within thirty (30) days after any such change.

+(g) This section does not authorize any person, corporation, or artificial legal entity, other than a California licensed veterinarian or a veterinary corporation practicing pursuant to Article 6 (commencing with Section 4910) of this chapter and the Moscone-Knox Professional Corporation Act (Part 4 (commencing with Section 13400) of Division 3 of Title 1 of the Corporations Code), to furnish to any person or animal patient any veterinary services, diagnosis, or treatment within the scope of California veterinarian licensure under this chapter.
+This section does not authorize any person, other than a California licensed veterinarian within the scope of his or her license, to engage directly or indirectly in the practice of veterinary medicine, veterinary surgery, veterinary dentistry, and the various branches thereof in accordance with Section 4826.
+This section does not regulate, govern, or affect in any manner the practice of veterinary medicine, veterinary surgery, or veterinary dentistry by any person duly licensed to engage in such practice.

-(a) The board shall withhold, suspend or revoke registration of the veterinary premises when:
+4853.6. (a) The board shall withhold deny, suspend or revoke registration of the veterinary premises when: